HarvestAPI/apify-linkedin-profile-search-by-name/README.md

 Our powerful tool helps you search all LinkedIn Profiles by name and filter by companies, job titles, locations and more without compromising security or violating platform policies.

+Compared to our another [LinkedIn Profile Search Scraper](https://apify.com/harvestapi/linkedin-profile-search), this scraper may not find every profile on LinkedIn, but it is cheaper and does not apply rate limits.

 ## How It Works

 1. Choose Profile Scraper Mode